patrick-llgc/Learning-Deep-Learning/paper_notes/vg_nms.md

 #### Key ideas
 - Training object detector with 4 additional attributes.
 Thus it predicts both the visible part (pixel-based bbox) and the entire object (amodal bbox).
 - VG-NMS: NMS is performed on the pixel-based bbox that describe the actually visible parts but output the amodal bboxes that belong to the indices that rare retained during pixel-based NMS.
-- Pixel based modal bbox can be generated from segmentation mask or ordered amodal bbox.
+- Pixel based modal bbox can be generated from segmentation mask. --> Or they could be generated from the ordering of amodal bbox based on geometric priors.
+For example, bbox with large ymax is closer to camera.

 #### Technical details
 - **don't care** objects: KITTI ignore 25x25 pixels, and cityscape ignore 10x10 pixels.